Dear Pastors, Youth Pastors and Church Leaders,

 There is a conversation happening in most churches today whether openly, behind office doors or silently in the minds of people: What do we do with the issue of homosexuality and the Bible?
-You may feel more comfortable ignoring it or standing firmly on the belief statement from your own individual church.
-Neither of these will not erase the question however.
+You may feel more comfortable ignoring it, or abiding firmly with church policy and belief statements.

 I am a straight Christian who is in the midst of this very sticky arena of “what to do”.
-I can assure you that no matter what your theology, there are gay and lesbian people sitting in your pews.
-They range from fully “out” to sitting silently.
+I can assure you that no matter your theology, there are gay and lesbian people sitting in your pews.
+They range from fully “out” to silently sitting.
 But, be assured, they are there.

 Did you know:

 - Over 60% of the LGBT community describe their faith as “very important” to them and 58% have made “a personal commitment to Jesus Christ” (Barna Research)

 - Most traditional churches have not been open and affirming to the LGBT community